Sign Up to Take the H2Otel Challenge

 - Case studies and lessons learned from other hotels that successfully saved water.

-To start saving water, tune in to the third in our series of training webinars, "C for Change: Implementing Your Water Management Plan and Other Best Management Practices," which will be held on Thursday, October 22, starting at 2:00 p.m.
+To start saving water, tune in to the final webinar in our training series, "T for Track: Tracking Ongoing Water Use and Savings and Recognizing Success," which will be held on Thursday, December 10, starting at 2:00 p.m.
 Eastern.
 In this webinar, WaterSense will review common best management practices and help participants complete projects identified in their water management plans.

 Learn more about the H2Otel Challenge by downloading this flier (2 pg, 3.07MB, About PDF), or by viewing a past recording of our 2015 welcome webinar, "Take the Plunge!
 Introducing the WaterSense H2Otel Challenge."